Bob74/iFruitAddon2/README.md

 # iFruitAddon2
-Updated version of the original iFruitAddon by CamxxCore
+Updated version of the original iFruitAddon by CamxxCore.

+**Installation:**
+- Requires ScriptHookVDotNet
+- Put the file in your `GTA V\scripts directory`